Third Ward, Houston: In popular culture

-Beyoncé was raised in the Riverside Terrace area and features the neighborhood in her music video "No Angel" from her 2013 self-titled fifth album Beyoncé.
-Also from the album, songs "Drunk in Love" and "Pretty Hurts" further representation of the neighborhood is portrayed.
+Beyoncé grew up in the Riverside Terrace area and features the neighborhood in her music video "No Angel" from her 2013 self-titled fifth album Beyoncé.
+Also from the album, songs "Drunk in Love" and "Pretty Hurts" further represent the neighborhood.
 Her company, Parkwood Entertainment, is named for Parkwood Park, where she played as a child.

 Rapper Drake has also made references to Third Ward, as well as Houston more generally, in his music.
-In his 2014 single "Days in the East," he states: "Know I do this [expletive] for Third Ward already/ Know I do this [expletive] for H-town already."
+In his 2014 single "Days in the East," he states: "Know I do this [expletive] for Third Ward already/ Know I do this __ for H-town already."
 Despite hailing from Toronto, Drake repeatedly mentions Houston in his songs and has adopted it as a city he represents.

 Houston rappers often reference Third Ward in their lyrics.